26-09-2022

 How to Use a Heater - Correctly and Safely

-These are heaters and you can hire them from Speedy, the UK’s number one hire company.
+You can hire heaters from Speedy, the UK’s number one hire company.

-The heater in the video is one our infrared heaters and comes on wheels so it can be manoeuvred with ease.
-Turning this heater on or off is really simple and can be done by operating the two switches at the back.
+The heater in the video is one of our infrared heaters and comes on wheels so it can be manoeuvred with ease.

 When you’re done with the heater or if you need to move it, you should always unplug it first and give it time to cool down before you touch it as the heater could be really hot.